Learn How to Inject: Subcutaneous Injections with a Pre-Filled Syringe

 Subcutaneous Injections

 A subcutaneous injection involves poking a small needle just under the skin to deliver medicine into the “fatty tissue” below.
+The medicine is absorbed by the small blood vessels under the skin.

-This type of injection does not deliver medicine straight into the blood.
-It is absorbed by the small blood vessels under the skin.
-This is similar to how medication is absorbed when you take a pill or tablet: small blood vessels in the stomach or bowel absorb the medication.
+The way the body absorbs medication under the skin is similar to when you take a pill or tablet and small blood vessels in the stomach or bowel absorb the medication.

 Parts of a syringe